vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/16/_index.md

 See pages 1015-6.⌋

 ⌊In the Vāit, the book is noticed only twice: see under 2.
 6 and 9.
 3.
-And in the Kāuç., it is noticed only about a dozen times: see under 1.
+And in the Kāuś., it is noticed only about a dozen times: see under 1.
 1; 2.
 1, 6; 3.
 1; 4.
 1; 5.
 1; 6.
 1; 9.
 3, 4.⌋